Mastering Hierarchies: Graphs, DAGs and BI, Oh My! (Part 3 of 7)

 • Nodes are related to other nodes via one or more edges.

-• Nodes that that can reach themselves again (by traversing the graph in a single direction) indicate the graph has a cycle.
+• Nodes that that can reach themselves again (in a single direction) indicate the graph has a cycle.

 • A given edge can be directed or undirected.